Saturday November 07, 2009

 Kids are Incredible

 Peak Potential is all about helping kids achieve more than they thought was possible.
 Using the OA Climbing Wall and a team approach volunteers help children with disabilities reach new heights (literally).
 All children require a belayer and many also require a climber with an additional belayer.
-The climber encourages the chid and may help her place hands and feet on holds as they climb.
-Here is what some of the volunteers have to say about the program.
+The climber encourages the child and may help her place hands and feet on holds as they climb.
+OA is looking for students who would be interested in working with children at the Wall on a weekly basis throughout the semester.
+No previous climbing experience is required, although you will need to go through a belay training and orientation in order to work with children with disabilities.
+Interested volunteers can sign up at the OA TripStore.

 - Sam Borchard '10 - Peak Potential Princeton Co-coordinator